HackmaniaGX/itag-dataset-gathering/README.md

 - **Waste** refers to overutilization or inefficient practices that increase costs without improving patient outcomes.
 - **Abuse** includes practices like upcoding, billing for services not rendered, or unbundling procedures to inflate charges.

+> **Note:**
 The scope of this project is to focus on Fraudulent activity between healthcare actors.

 ### Statistics and Impact: